TaylorPlovanich/MART341-WebDesignHomework/Assignment8/README.md

 - **Class 2**: Another class, .gallery-item, was created to ensure consistent formatting for images and their captions in the multimedia gallery.

 ## 7. Escape Character
-- **Escape Character 1**: I used the '&' escape character to display "Montana Fish, Wildlife & Parks" in the caption text, ensuring the ampersand renders correctly in the browser.
+- **Escape Character 1**: I used the escape character &amp; in the sentence "the relationship between birds & bees."